centau/vide/docs/tut/crash-course/1-introduction.md

 Some of the main focuses behind Vide's design choices:

 - Concise syntax to reduce verbosity as much as possible.
-- Reducing the amount of imports needed for usage by using Luau's syntax and semantics.
+- Reducing the amount of imports needed for usage by leveraging Luau's syntax and semantics.
 - Being completely typecheckable.
 - Flexibility, particularly with integrating other libraries and allowing users to use their own patterns.
+- A powerful reactive system that does not interfere with the lifetime of instances.